chhjel/HealthCheck/README.md

 A few utility classes are included below `HealthCheck.Core.Util`:

+* `HCSensitiveDataUtils` - Util methods for stripping numbers of given lengths, emails etc from texts.
 * `ExceptionUtils` - Get a summary of exceptions to include in test results.
 * `ConnectivityUtils` - Ping or send webrequests to check if a host is alive and return `TestResult` objects.
 * `TimeUtils` - Prettify durations.